speakeasy-api/openapi-directory/SDKs/googleapis.com/texttospeech/v1beta1/java/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

 ### projects

+* `texttospeechProjectsLocationsOperationsGet` - Gets the latest state of a long-running operation.
+Clients can use this method to poll the operation result at intervals as recommended by the API service.
+* `texttospeechProjectsLocationsOperationsList` - Lists operations that match the specified filter in the request.
+If the server doesn't support this method, it returns `UNIMPLEMENTED`.
-* `texttospeechProjectsLocationsVoicesSynthesizeLongAudio` - Synthesizes long form text asynchronously.
+* `texttospeechProjectsLocationsSynthesizeLongAudio` - Synthesizes long form text asynchronously.

 ### text